LorenzoPegorari/GSoC25-report/README.md

 ## Introduction

-Over the past few years, significant efforts have been made to create a new Graphical User Interface (GUI) for BRL-CAD, with the goal of replacing the two outdated but still-used GUIs: "*mged*" and "*archer*".
+Over the past few years, significant efforts have been made to create a new Graphical User Interface (GUI) for **BRL-CAD**, with the goal of replacing the two outdated but still-used GUIs: "*mged*" and "*archer*".

 The two most successful efforts have been "**arbalest**" and "**qged**".

 Although both are Qt-based GUIs that share the same goal, they have fundamentally different implementation philosophies:
-- **arbalest** is a clean implementation built on top of "**MOOSE**", BRL-CAD's new lightweight, modular, object-oriented C++ API.
+- **arbalest** is a clean implementation built on top of "**MOOSE**", **BRL-CAD**'s new lightweight, modular, object-oriented C++ API.
 This approach allows developers to focus on creating maintainable, easily scalable code and adhering to good coding practices.
-- **qged**, in contrast, relies on low-level calls directly to BRL-CAD's internal libraries.
-While this approach offers significant advantages, particularly for creating really advanced features, this low-level access has required modifications to BRL-CAD's core libraries, making the GUI less scalable and harder to maintain.
+- **qged**, in contrast, relies on low-level calls directly to **BRL-CAD**'s internal libraries.
+While this approach offers significant advantages, particularly for creating really advanced features, this low-level access has required modifications to **BRL-CAD**'s core libraries, making the GUI less scalable and harder to maintain.

-For my *Google Summer of Code 2025* project, I worked on enhancing the more successful GUI arbalest, taking the first step in merging arbalest and qged, specifically by transferring qged's sophisticated *GED* (_**G**eometry **ED**iting library_, a CLI library for working on BRL-CAD geometry) console into arbalest, while preserving the GUI's distinctive clean and easy-to-scale architecture.
+For my *Google Summer of Code 2025* project, I worked on enhancing the more successful GUI **arbalest**, taking the first step in merging **arbalest** and **qged**, specifically by transferring **qged**'s sophisticated **GED** (_**G**eometry **ED**iting library_, a CLI library for working on **BRL-CAD** geometry) console into **arbalest**, while preserving the GUI's distinctive clean and easy-to-scale architecture.

-Aside from this main objective, I will also tackle compatibility issues related to arbalest’s Qt widgets to ensure proper display across different OSs (Linux and Windows mainly), as well as resolve various GUI-related bugs.
+Aside from this main objective, I will also tackle compatibility issues related to **arbalest**’s Qt widgets to ensure proper display across different OSs (Linux and Windows mainly), as well as resolve various GUI-related bugs.

 ### Goals

 The primary goals of the project were:

-- **Improve MOOSE**: Improve the API MOOSE, particularly creating links that allow simple access to `libged`'s internal functions (the library that contains all GED-related functions)
+- **Improve MOOSE**: Improve the API **MOOSE**, particularly creating links that allow simple access to `libged`'s internal functions (the library that contains all **GED**-related functions)
-- **Create a qged-like GED console for arbalest**: Designing a `QWidget` console that supports GED command execution, command completion, object names completion and command history.
+- **Create a qged-like GED console for arbalest**: Designing a `QWidget` console that supports **GED** command execution, command completion, object names completion and command history.
 - **Uniform the GUI across different OSs**: Rework the `Qt Style Sheet` in order to make the GUI appear the same on all OSs (focusing on Windows and Linux).
 - **Add support for changing themes at runtime**: Make it so that the light/dark themes can be switched without having to close and reopen the application.
-- **Revert the personalized title bar**: Go back to using the standard Qt title bar, in order to make arbalest more portable and easier to maintain.
+- **Revert the personalized title bar**: Go back to using the standard Qt title bar, in order to make **arbalest** more portable and easier to maintain.

 ### Abandoned Goals

-The proposal included an idea for adding a functionality that would have given the user the ability to create new themes (outside of the standard light/dark ones) and modify already existing ones directly from within arbalest, making it simpler to customize the GUI.
+The proposal included an idea for adding a functionality that would have given the user the ability to create new themes (outside of the standard light/dark ones) and modify already existing ones directly from within **arbalest**, making it simpler to customize the GUI.
 This idea was abandoned to prioritize more critical goals.

 ## Implementation Details

-What follows are details about the most important changes that I have done to arbalest during this project.
+What follows are details about the most important changes that I have done to **arbalest** during this project.

 ### Reworking the `ObjectTree`